Stable dark matter from Pauli blocking in the degenerate fermion background with Quantum Field Theory: Particle Production with Boltzmann Equation

 \subsection{With Cosmic Expansion}

 In the expanding Universe, the magnitude of a physical momentum $k(t)\equiv|\vec{\bf k}(t)|$ redshifts inversely proportional to the scale factor in the metric of the spacetime.
 That is also true for the number density of the scalar field, in this case $n_{\phi} \propto a^{-3}$.
-Under these change of background, the scalar field $\phi$ can decay and fill the Fermi surface.
-However, the redshift of the momentum make the Fermi surface empty and allows the decay of $\phi$.
-This happens continuously until the number density of $\phi$ becomes smaller than the number density in the Fermi surface of momentum $p_\psi$, when Pauli blocking is not effective any more.
+Under these changes of the background, the scalar field $\phi$ can decay and fill the Fermi surface.
+However, the redshift of the momentum makes the Fermi surface empty and allows the decay of $\phi$.
+This continues until the number density of $\phi$ becomes smaller than the number density in the Fermi surface of momentum $p_\psi$, when Pauli blocking is not effective any more.